ttscoff/bunch/bunch-files/frontmatter.md

 Shortcuts can also use words in the format `option-command-t`.

 If you duplicate a shortcut between two Bunches, only the first one (in menu order) will get the shortcut.
 The conflicting Bunch will fall back to the auto-assigned numeric shortcuts.

+### Customizing Menu Display Title {#displaytitle}

+The "title" key changes the display title of the Bunch, as seen in the menu.
+When calling the Bunch from any other Bunch, you'll still use the filename.

+You can totally use emoji in the frontmatter title and get a sweet looking menu 😁.
+The menus are sorted alphabetically by display title, so changing the `title:` key will change the sort order of the list.
+Sort order ignores emoji, so `😊Bunch A` still comes before `♥️Bunch B`.

+### Customizing Menu Order {#sortorder}

+The "menu order" key defines the sort order of Bunches in the menu that Bunch displays.

+Any Bunch with a "menu order" number between 1 and 99 will be sorted by number at the beginning of the menu.
+If multiple Bunches have the same number, they will be sorted alphanumerically (by display title) within that position.

+Bunches without a menu order value will be sorted alphabetically after the numbered bunches.

+Bunches with a menu order greater than 99 will be sorted by number and appended to the end of the list.
+Adding `menu order: 100` to a Bunch will force it the the end of the list.
+Duplicate numbers are sorted alphanumerically.

+> Tip: If you increment your menu order numbers by 5 or 10 when first starting out, you'll have room to stick new ones in or move them around without having to re-order everything.
+E.g. put your top menu item at 10, second one at 20.
+Then if in the future you want something else at the top of the list or between those two, you can just put it at position 5 or 15 and still have room to fit 4 more in either direction before you have to go through and renumber everything.
+{:.tip}

+### Adding Menu Dividers {#dividers}

+You can use the `menu divider` key to add separators to the Bunch menu.
+The key can be set to `before` or `after`, determining whether the inserted divider comes before or after the Bunch in the menu.

+    ---
+    title: Just A Bunch
+    menu order: 10
+    menu divider: after
+    ---

 ## Arbitrary Keys as Default Variable Values {#arbitrarykeys}